luijar/functional-programming-js/README.md

-# Functional JavaScript Programming
+#Functional JavaScript Programming
+##### By Luis Atencio

-Since this code uses ES6 artifacts, you must transpile your JavaScript code with either:
+##Since this code uses ES6 artifacts, you must transpile your JavaScript code with either:

 * Babel
 * Traceur

 In this code repository you will find: